 I hope you enjoyed it.
-If you did, it would be awesome if you could send the link to a friend.
+If you did, it would be awesome if you could send this blog post to a friend or tweet it.

 You can also post a link to your YouTube channel in the comments so that other readers can check it out.